 - Hornet Control: Hornets share a similar appearance to paper wasps, but they are reddish brown, or black and white.
 Hornets are what many people refer to as large paper wasps.
 Typically, a hornet is actually a bald-faced hornet.
 Hornets are a subset of paper wasps that are usually rounder, thicker, and more aggressive than the common paper wasp.
 Hornet nests are usually made in an area that is protected and out of reach.
 These nests are round, made of paper, and contain hundreds of hornets.

 - Bee Control: Bees are small and fuzzy.
 They have two pairs of wings and are much rounder than paper wasps.
 They can be found looking for nectar to make honey in their hives.
 Bees are typically more mellow than paper wasps and keep to themselves, but will sting if they are threatened.
 Because bees are important to the natural environment, bees are often carefully relocated rather than exterminated.

 Stinging insects are most active commonly in the late summer and early fall, when colonies have had the summer to grow.
 Also, stinging insects are known to be the most active during the day and retreating to their nests during the evening.
 Pest control technicians prefer to trap yellow jackets and other stinging insects in the spring because only the queen will survive the winter.
 Catching a queen when the weather starts to warm up is the best way to protect against stinging insect problems later.

 Stinging insects normally interact with humans while they are scavenging for food.
 It’s important when encountering a stinging insect to not flail your arms at the stinging insect because it can startle them into stinging.
 Also, some stinging insects, including hornets, will release a pheromone that calls other hornets in the area in to attack.

 Don’t allow stinging insects to ruin your next family get together.
-Instead contact us at (877) 944-4007 or request an estimate online for FREE.
+Instead contact our pest control experts at (877) 944-4007 or request an estimate online for FREE.